Tapuhi Whai Rēhitatanga

-- assess, plan, co-ordinate and carry out nursing care to improve patients' health
+- plan and carry out nursing care in partnership with other health professionals

-- visit and educate patients, their families and community groups about health needs, long term effects, and prevention of accidents and illness
+- visit and educate patients, families and community groups about health and preventing accidents and illness

-Enrolled nurses provide care to patients under the direction of a registered nurse or nurse practitioner.
+Enrolled nurses care for patients while a registered nurse or nurse practitioner supervises them.

 Skills and knowledge

-- an ability to assess and monitor patients' conditions and symptoms
+- how to assess and monitor patients' conditions and symptoms

-- may have to work in stressful situations, and may come into contact with diseases and bodily fluids
+- may work in stressful situations, and be in contact with distressed people, diseases and body fluids

 What's the job really like?